operasoftware/gstreamer/README.txt

   that among other things do not support automake 1.12.
 Current glib has a much shorter, standard version that works much better.

+- At the top of macosx/Makefile there is a varibale called VPX_HEADERS.
+  If you do not have libvpx headers installed on the system, set this to "-I/path/to/opera_sources/platforms/media_backends/libvpx" (with the obvious substitution).

 - At the top of macosx/Makefile there are two variables called MACSDK_32 and MACSDK_64.
 Check that they point to working installs of the sdk.